mlflow/mlflow/docs/source/getting-started/registering-first-model/step1-register-model.rst

 --------------------------------

 MLflow has lots of model flavors.
-In the below example, we'll leverage scikit-learn's RandomForestRegressor to demonstrate the most effective way to register a model, but note that you can leverage any `supported model flavor <https://mlflow.org/docs/latest/models.html#built-in-model-flavors>`_.
+In the below example, we'll leverage scikit-learn's RandomForestRegressor to demonstrate the simplest way to register a model, but note that you can leverage any `supported model flavor <https://mlflow.org/docs/latest/models.html#built-in-model-flavors>`_.

 .. code-section::